 If you want to get through the hard times you’ll go through during your narcissistic abuse recovery, you’ve got to create a strong foundation for achieving those big goals by taking the actions required to boost your confidence and self-esteem.
 Self-confidence gives you the power to change your life.
 You feel me?

-Share your thoughts and experiences in the comments.
-Let's talk about it.
+Share your thoughts and experiences.
+Let’s talk about it.